Josh Jacobs Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Against the Colts, Jacobs has averaged 64 rushing yards per game over his two career matchups, 1.5 more yards than his over/under in Sunday's game.

-- Jacobs, in two matchups versus the Colts, has not run for a TD.

-- The Colts give up 111.2 yards per game on the ground, the NFL's 14th-ranked rush defense.
+- Jacobs will go up against a Colts squad that allows 111.2 rushing yards per game and is the NFL's 14th-ranked rush defense.

-- This season the Colts have conceded nine rushing TDs.
-They are ranked fourth in the NFL in that category.
+- The Colts have allowed nine rushing touchdowns, fourth in the league.

 Recent Performances